kairos-io/kairos/docs/content/en/docs/Reference/recovery_mode.md

 The Kairos recovery mode can be used to recover a damaged system or to regain access remotely (with assistance) to a machine which has been lost access to.
 The recovery mode is accessible only from the GRUB menu, from both the LiveCD, and an installed system.

 {{% alert title="Note" %}}
 On installed system, there are two recovery modes available during boot.
 Below describes only how the Kairos remote recovery works.
-The manual recovery entry has nothing special from the standard Elemental-toolkit recovery mode.
 It can be used to reset the A/B partitions (with the user/pass used during setup) and perform any other operation without remote access.
 {{% /alert %}}

 ## Boot into recovery mode